 4. After reading your content, will someone leave feeling they've learned enough about a topic to help achieve their goal?

 5. Will someone reading your content leave feeling like they've had a satisfying experience?

-6. Are you keeping in mind our guidance for core updates and for product reviews?
+6. Are you keeping our guidance for core updates and product reviews in mind?